Working with PowerShell Script Step Output

 Note:

-Ensure to have the necessary permissions to run the steps remotely, and ensure that the remote machine has winrm enabled and set to listen to your IP.
-Refer to the article Run Powershell Remotely.
+• Ensure that you have the necessary permissions to run the steps remotely and that the remote machine has winrm enabled and set to listen to your IP.
+Refer to the article "Run PowerShell Remotely."

-Refer to and enter all the input details as per the following table,
+Refer to and enter all the input details as per the following table:

-Domain\User NameEnter the IP_Address\username of the remote system
+Domain\User NameEnter the IP_Address\username of the remote system.

-Port NumberThe port PowerShell runs on, by default, is set to 5985
+Port NumberThe port PowerShell runs on, by default, is set to 5985.

 Use SSLIf enabled, it will use a secure connection and thus need to change the Port Number to 5986.

 Enabling the Run Remotely option will expose another setting, Use Constant Credentials.
-Enter all the input details as per the following table to make use of constant credentials to connect to the PowerShell,
+Enter all the input details as per the following table to make use of constant credentials to connect to the PowerShell:

 User NameEnter the IP_Address\username of the remote system